AashiekaA/Sales-Performance-Analysis/README.md

 ## 🔗 Sales-Performance-Analysis
-Power BI dashboard to analyze sales, profit, and customer trends, featuring KPIs, Sales vs Profit analysis, and category and city-level insights.
+Interactive Power BI dashboard analyzing sales performance, profitability, and regional trends with KPI tracking and dynamic insights.
 ---

 ## 🔗 Overview

-This project presents an end-to-end data analysis workflow using Power BI to evaluate sales performance and profitability.
-The process began with data loading and cleaning using Power Query, where inconsistencies were handled to ensure data quality.

-A data model was then established, followed by the creation of calculated measures using DAX, including Total Sales, Total Profit, Profit Margin (%), Average Order Value (AOV) and Total Quantity.
+This project demonstrates an end-to-end data analysis workflow using Power BI to evaluate sales performance and profitability.
+The dataset was processed and validated to ensure consistency, followed by the creation of key business metrics using DAX such as Total Sales, Total Profit, Profit Margin (%), and Average Order Value (AOV).

-The cleaned and transformed data was used to build an interactive dashboard featuring KPI cards, trend analysis (Sales vs Profit over time), category and sub-category performance, and city-level sales distribution.
-Cross-filtering between visuals enables users to dynamically explore the data and uncover insights.
+An interactive dashboard was built to analyze sales trends, category and sub-category performance, and city-level distribution.
+Cross-filtering between visuals enables dynamic data exploration and deeper insight generation.

-Overall, this dashboard helps identify top-performing categories, track profitability trends, and support data-driven decision-making.
+---

+## 🔗 Objectives

+* Track overall sales and profit performance
+* Analyze category and sub-category trends
+* Identify top-performing products and cities
+* Enable interactive data exploration

 ---